siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 * *stringent*

-  Pseudopotential ONCVPSPv0.4 (norm-conserving) of Pseudo Dojo in psml format, scalar relativistic, PBE and with *stringent* accuracy.
-See Pseudo Dojo website for more info (http://www.pseudo-dojo.org/).
+  Pseudopotential ONCVPSPv0.4 (norm-conserving) of Pseudo Dojo in psf format, scalar relativistic, PBE and with *stringent* accuracy.
+Download at https://icmab.es/leem/SIESTA_MATERIAL/tmp_PseudoDojo/nc-sr-04_pbe_standard-psf.tgz.
   Basis set apply globally, with size DZP and energy-shift of 50 meV.
 Meshcutoff is 500 Ry, electronic temp 25 meV, and a kpoint mesh with distance 0.062 are implemented.
   Concerning the trashold for convergence, we implement 1.e-4 tolerance for the density matrix,